Post by Christine Frazier

 The response to the Sweet-Tooth Friday series has been wonderful and encouraging, but I started to wonder if I was putting unnecessary limits on what I could offer you.
-I had the opportunity to really research baking-as-running-fuel while making the recipes for our book Fuel Your Run The Tarahumara Way.
+I had the opportunity to really research baking-as-running-fuel while making the recipes for our book Fuel Your Run With Pinole and Chia.
 I also began dabbling in the savory side, bringing you recipes like five easy versions of rice and beans and grill-worthy smoky veggie burgers.

 The success of these recipes has led me to the decision to develop a weekly vegetarian recipe for you No Meat Athletes, whether it be savory or sweet, with a focus on food fit for an athletic-training diet.
 And by popular demand, the nutrition facts will be posted along with each recipe.

 Now I just need to figure out what works for you so that you’ll have a chance to give these recipes a whirl.
 What day of the week is best for a new vegetarian recipe?
 I was thinking of setting the day mid- to end-week so you’d have time before the weekend to plan, but I’d love to hear what you think.

 This week’s Petite Lentil Scones are perfect for runners because they combine dates and agave nectar to get both the immediate boost of sugar to burn as well as a slower-releasing one to keep you going.
 Plus, they’re portable so you can pack them along.